Declaration

 Mobile phone number:

-Indian Mobile Phone number: (We will get these in Bir.
+Indian Mobile Phone number: Get these in the airport.
+Get Airtel sims and get them activated there and then.
 You will need photocopies of passport, visa and passport photos)

 Next of Kin